eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 By definition, a level exits when an operator with lower precedence appears.

-Associativity determines how to handle operators with equal precedence.
+By definition, associativity applies when operators have equal precedence.

 The parent operator determines a level's precedence.
 The root expression has no parent, which means minimum precedence.